jeffthorne/aqua-py/docs/source/index.rst

 .. code-block:: python

    pip install aqua

 |
-| This project is an early stage effort and has a status of experimental.
-Questions, Comments, Feedback, Missing Calls, etc.
-| Drop me a line @ jeff.thorne@aquasec.com

-|
 | Note: Requires Python 3.6 or higher due to reliance on Python's typing module and f strings.